internetstandards/Internet.nl/README.md

 the Dutch government.
 The platform's mission is to jointly promote the use of modern internet standards keeping the internet reliable and accessible for everybody.
 [ECP](https://ecp.nl/) provides for the administrative home of the platform.
-[NLnet Labs](https://nlnetlabs.nl/) is responsible for the technical realisation and implementation of the test tool.
+[NLnet Labs](https://nlnetlabs.nl/) laid the foundation for Internet.nl and the underlying tooling.
+From 1 April 2021 onwards, maintenance and further development will be carried out by the project team of the Internet Standards Platform.

 ## Scope